offsecin/infosecblog/_posts/2021-10-13-Self_notes_Android_Security[To BE PUBLISHED].markdown

+Hey Readers,

+This section discusses the notes that I have come across while reading multiple books about Android internals and Android security.
+I am writing this for myself.
+However, you are free to use the resources if you want.

 # Android’s architecture
 Android is an open source, Linux-based software stack created for a wide array of devices and form factors.
 The following diagram shows the major components of the Android platform.